ranfysvalle02/graph-knowledge/README.md

    Data Engineering
 ```

-Here, you can see how the concepts form a network, with AI sitting at the center, connected to ML, Data Science, and NLP.
-Machine Learning (ML) branches off into Deep Learning, Statistics, and AI, while Data Science links to AI, Statistics, and Data Engineering.

 ### **Why Are Knowledge Graphs Useful?**

 Knowledge graphs help us model the relationships between concepts in a way that is easy to navigate and understand.
 Here are a few key benefits: